UpakulKalita/Capstone-Project/README.md

 # SME Loan Pre-Screen: Right-First-Time Application

 ## Project Overview
 This web application is a prototype for the Bank's "Right-First-Time" program.
-The goal is to optimize the loan screening process by ensuring customers submit complete applications[cite: 9].
+The goal is to optimize the loan screening process by ensuring customers submit complete applications.

-Currently, partial document submission leads to slow processing or rejection[cite: 4].
-This tool helps pre-screen customers based on SME classification and document availability before the actual credit underwriting process begins[cite: 11].
+Currently, partial document submission leads to slow processing or rejection.
+This tool helps pre-screen customers based on SME classification and document availability before the actual credit underwriting process begins.

 ## Key Objectives
-* **Clear Requirements:** Provide a simple checklist for loan applications[cite: 6, 7].
+* **Clear Requirements:** Provide a simple checklist for loan applications.
-* **Reduce Rejections:** Minimize application bounces due to missing documents[cite: 10].
+* **Reduce Rejections:** Minimize application bounces due to missing documents.
-* **Eligibility Check:** Clarify eligibility parameters for the customer[cite: 8].
+* **Eligibility Check:** Clarify eligibility parameters for the customer.

 ## Application Logic

 ### 1. SME Classification
-The application calculates the category of the SME based on **Investment in Plant & Machinery** and **Annual Turnover**[cite: 23].
+The application calculates the category of the SME based on **Investment in Plant & Machinery** and **Annual Turnover**.

 |  Category  | Investment Limit |Turnover Limit|
 | **Micro**  | ≤ ₹2.5 Crore     | ≤ ₹10 Crore  |